-

 GMP::Column::SetUpperBoundMulti

-if the upper bound of many columns corresponding to some variable have to be set, because that will be more efficient.If the column has a unit then value should have the same unit.
+if the upper bounds of many columns have to be set, because that will be more efficient.If the column has a unit then value should have the same unit.
 If value has no unit then you should multiply it by the column scale, as returned by the function

 GMP::Column::GetScale